jamf/Setup-Manager/README.md

 - Setup Manager will **_not_** launch at enrollment with Auto-Advance enabled, use the option to run at login window
 - Setup Manager may **_not_** launch or launch and quit quickly when you disable _all_ Setup Assistant screens, leave at least one Setup Assistant option enabled, or use the option to run at login window
 - Policies that are triggered by `enrollmentComplete` may delay or even disrupt Setup Manager running from Prestage/Automated Device Enrollment.
 Disable or unscope policies triggered by `enrollmentComplete` on devices using Setup Manager.
-- In some deployments, Setup Manager attempts to start while Jamf Pro is still installing.
-Try adding a 30-60 second `wait` action as the first action.

 ---